Morphosis

 NOTES:

-While this is the most notable work by the firm in New York City, there is also the Computing and Information Science Building, a recent addition to Cornell’s satellite campus on Governor’s Island.
+While this is the most notable work by the firm in New York City, there is also the Bloomberg Center, a recent addition to Cornell’s satellite campus on Roosevelt Island.